EVerest/cbexigen/README.md

 representation of the message data - e.g. as structs or classes - and convert it to the binary EXI message representation, and vice versa.

-The codec only abstacts the data representation.
+The codec only abstracts the data representation.
 It does *not* enforce message order, message content (beyond what the XML schemas mandate) or other higher level requirements.